lukehsiao/CribSense/docs/setup/sw-setup.md

 ## Build

-To build the software, navigate to the root of the directory and run
+To build the software, navigate to the root of the repository directory and run

 ```sh
 ./autogen.sh --prefix=/usr --sysconfdir=/etc --disable-debug